simondlevy/BreezyArduCAM/README.md

 This example saves a single 320x240 image to a file <b>test.bmp</b>.
-For the reason explained [here](https://stackoverflow.com/questions/8346115/why-are-bmps-stored-upside-down), the BMP file will appear upside-down when displayed.
+For the reason explained [here](https://stackoverflow.com/questions/8346115/why-are-bmps-stored-upside-down), the BMP file may appear upside-down when displayed.
+This happens with  the 2MP camera but not the 5MP, for reasons I don't currently know.

 <h2>Known bugs</h2>